Bigatos39/HPGeSimulateAndUsingMLToPredictEnergyPeak/README.md

-# Optimization of HPGe Detectors Using Geant4 Simulation
+# Optimization of HPGe Detectors Using Geant4 Programing

 This project focuses on the optimization of High Purity Germanium (HPGe) detectors for detecting and analyzing gamma radiation with high accuracy, a critical tool in the field of nuclear physics.